 How to Cure Worry

-By this point I hope that I’ve convincingly showed that we worry (and continue to worry) because it very briefly makes us feel good by distracting us from the very uncomfortable feeling of helplessness.
+By this point, I hope that I’ve convincingly shown that we worry (and continue to worry) because it very briefly makes us feel good by distracting us from the very uncomfortable feeling of helplessness.
 Nobody likes feeling anxious, but most of us would rather feel anxious than helpless.

 From this perspective, worry is our attempt to out-run helplessness.
 And while it never works in the long run, we keep trying because it very briefly works in the short term, albeit with the unhappy side effect that we stay stressed and anxious in exchange for the illusion of control.